ufukpalpas/Horus/docs/index.md

 applications of emotion recognition.
 However, there are no significant examples of multi-person emotion recognition.
 Our project will focus on that area, combining emotion recognition with human face recognition in crowded areas.
-Furthermore, Horus will also have a deception detection mod.
+Furthermore, Horus will have a deception detection mod.
 To obtain such functionality, we will use emotional cues described in psychology articles.
-Some research shows that emotional cues can be used as a diagnostic tool to detect deception [3].
+Some research shows that emotional cues can be used as a diagnostic tool to detect deception.
 We will use these emotional cues decoded through Horus to detect deception.</p>

-<p style="text-align:justify;">   The goal of Horus is to recognize human emotions from the mimics of their faces.
+<p style="text-align:justify;"> The goal of Horus is to recognize human emotions from the mimics of their faces in crowd areas.
 A
-camera will rapidly take images/video and Horus will analyze their faces.
+camera will rapidly take images/video, and Horus will analyze their faces.
 In single user mode for Horus to analyze a user's face, there shouldn't be any obstacle, so if the user wears a mask, hat, etc. Horus will warn the user and will be able to analyze the emotions of the user in real time besides emotion analysis of a saved video or image.
 It will report the various emotions